This article will help you to know all about the law relating to domestic violence in Nepal.

 - Double punishment upon every repetition of the offense to the person who has been punished once for the offense of domestic violence.

-- Additional ten percent of the punishment to the person who commits the offense of domestic violence while holding a public post.
+- An additional ten percent of the punishment is to the person who commits the offense of domestic violence while holding a public post.

 Relevant Questions and Answers

-Who can file a complaint about domestic violence?
+Who can file a complaint about domestic violence in Nepal?

 Any person who has knowledge of an act of domestic violence that has been committed or is being committed, or is likely to be committed may file a complaint against the offender to the concerned authority.
 In the case of domestic violence, locus standi is not relevant and hence anyone including the victim may file a complaint.

-Where can you file a complaint about domestic violence?
+Where can you file a complaint about domestic violence in Nepal?

-Anyone may file a written or oral complaint to the Police Station, National Women Commission, or Local Body.
+Anyone may file a written or oral complaint to the Police Station, National Women’s Commission, or Local Body.
 One may file a complaint by using the various helpline numbers such as: